 If you’re using your card to make ATM withdrawals, reduce your fees by making a few large withdrawals rather than lots of small ones (assuming you’re comfortable walking around with a lot of cash).

-When possible try to use your card only in an ATM machine that is inside (or attached to) a bank.
-That way if there is a problem with your card you may be able to get bank staff to assist.
+When possible, try to use your card only in an ATM machine that is inside or attached to a bank.
+That way, if there is a problem with your card, you may be able to get bank staff to assist.

 Prepaid travel cards

-Sort of like a custom debit card, you load the card with money before your trip, then use it just as you would a normal credit or debit card.
+These are sort of like a custom debit card, you load the card with money before your trip, then use it just as you would a normal credit or debit card.
 As with credit and debit cards, check the fees carefully.
 American Express is by far the largest provider of travellers cheques, but many travel companies and banks also offer them.

 Sending money with Western Union is an almost instantaneous way to send money from your home country to a recipient overseas.
 In emergencies, this can be an ideal option, but the fees are very high.